ucsb-cs24/s19/backup_pa/pa02/pa02_new.md

 (1) What are the statistics of the **average time to search in a BST**?
 (2) How does **the number of primitive operations to search in a BST** vary with the depth of a node?

 Note that you need to collect two different types of data to answer these questions.
-The first is absolute time, while the second is a count.
+The first is an absolute time, while the second is a count.

 To answer (1), calculate the average time to search for any key.
 You can calculate this as the total time it takes to search for all the keys in your BST divided by the number of nodes in the BST.
 To get a more reliable value, don’t time each search.
 If your BST has N keys, record the time it takes to perform all N searches and then divide that value by N. You should expect this average time to have some random variation, which is why we ask that you compute it over multiple (W) runs and report the min, max and median statistics.
 The value of W is the third argument to your program.
 We recommend that you use a W value of 10 in all cases, but your program should work for any W.